FDASTATAUBURN/RDNN/README.md

 -------------------------------------------------------------

 # Function descriptions
-- "rdnn_.R": robust dnn estimation for multi-dimensional funtional data, with dimension no more than 4.
+- "rdnn.R": robust dnn estimation for multi-dimensional funtional data, with dimension no more than 4.
+More details can be found in the file.
 -------------------------------------------------------------

 # Examples